RyanClementsHax/notes/books/productionReadyMicroservices/chapter5_faultToleranceAndCatastrophePreparedness.md

 # Fault Tolerance and Catastrophe Preparedness

+- check list
+  - it has no single point of failure
+  - all failure scenarios and possible catastrophes have been identified it is tested for resiliency through code testing, load testing, and chaos testing
+  - failure detection and remediation has been automated
+  - there are standardized incident and outage procedures in place within microservice development team and across the organization
 - no microservice is immune to production fires
 - identify and architect away single points of failure
 - identify failure scenarios